tsimbalar/tech-writing/feature-folders/_structure.md

   o Maybe someone asks what those tests mean ? (newer joiner) … and awesome, a learning opportunity to talk about architecture … also maybe an opportunity to document more clearly your rules ? o Maybe there’s an agreement that indeed this is legit, and we just add a rule … congrats you have just “documented” + “enforced” a decision o Or maybe there’s an opportunity to refactor a little bit to make the test pass

+## Some other benefits from those changes

+- automation
+- looking at test coverage ... we get reports per features ... telling us where we have possibly less coverage ... to balance with how critical / risk / cost of the feature
+-